kineticedge/dev-local/README.md

   * A complete setup for running Druid.
   Druid image is amd64, so running the provided image is rather slow.
 The `.env` is stood up for allowing different images, and building your own arm64 image is rather easy, details to come.

+  * Details (and referenced project) for building arm64 based images [druid-m1](https://www.kineticedge.io/blog/druid-m1/).

+  * All druid ports are exposed with prefixing with a `4`, such as coordinator's `8081` is `48081`.

 # pinot

   * this is a rather new container setup, but I have used to for a POC.

 # storage

-  * Minio as an s3 compliant object store.
+  * Minio is a s3 compliant object store.
+Great for testing s3 connectors locally.

 # flink

- * TBD
+  * 1 Job Manager

+    * Please uber-jars in `./jars` to make the accessible to the job manager for scheduling.

+    * Use `./data` folder for any output - easier to use for development and validation.

+  * 2 Task Managers, easily scaled with `deploy.replicas`.

 # oracle

   * provides an Oracle datbase with logminer enabled

   * see kafka-connect-logminer in connectors for accessing data with CDC.

   * the Oracle container must be built, see [README](./oracle/README.md).